tobiasbuhrer/tobiasb/web/modules/contrib/leaflet/README.md

 - Easy to use API for extended Leaflet Map definition & customisation;
 - Leaflet Default Widget, with advanced integration with [Leaflet-Geoman plugin](https://github.com/geoman-io/leaflet-geoman) for creating and editing Points and Geometries (Linestring, Polygon) Layers;
+- Integration of GeoJSON external & internal sources, acting as overlays on Leaflet Widget for interactive and precise drawing with snapping references;;
 - Leaflet Tooltips and Popups;
 - Leaflet Multi Maps Base Layers Control;
 - Leaflet Overlays Control via Drupal Views Grouping;